Basalawarmi: Before the fall of the Yuan

-Before the Yuan dynasty's fall in 1368, Basalawarmi had been the Yuan Viceroy of Yunnan and Guizhou, in southwestern China.
+Before the Yuan dynasty's fall in 1368, Basalawarmi had been the Yuan Viceroy of Yunnan in southwestern China.
 He held the title of Prince of Liang, a hereditary title passed down from one of his forebears, a son of Kublai Khan.
 Following the Ming dynasty's overthrow of the Yuan, Basalawarmi, from his capital city of Kunming, led one of the last pockets of Yuan resistance to Ming rule.
 He was able to withstand the advance of other forces of his time due to the relatively remote location of his domain.
 Meanwhile, the Hongwu Emperor, the founding emperor of the Ming dynasty, decided to approach Basalawarmi with an overture of peace, believing that conquering a remote region with force would be a costly action.

 The connection between Basalawarmi and the remnant Yuan forces was limited but not terminated.
 Ayusiridara Khan dispatched a messenger to Basalawarmi in order to confirm his sovereignty over Yunnan.
 Despite the fact that Basalawarmi was truly loyal to the falling Yuan dynasty, Yunnan was independent of any external political forces during the reign of Basalawarmi.

 The King of Dali Duan Gong was married to the Borjigin princess Agai, daughter of the Prince of Liang, Basalawarmi.
 They had a son and a daughter, Duan Sengnu. their children were also called Duan Qiangna and Duan Bao.
 Duan Sengnu raised Duan Bao to take revenge against Basalawarmi for the killing of Duan Gong.
 A play was made based on these events.
 According to Yuan documents, the Duan family were originally ethnic Han from Wuwei commandery, Gansu.
 Other Duan families also originated from Wuwei.